-For best results, use the DE7023-XJ or DE7033 leg stands 41 to extend the table width of your saw.
 Support long workpieces using any convenient means such as sawhorses or similar devices to keep the ends from dropping.

-Cutting Picture Frames, Shadow Boxes And Other Four-Sided Projects (Fig. R, S)
+Cutting Picture Frames, Shadow Boxes and Other Four-Sided Projects (Fig. R)

-Try a few simple projects using scrap wood until you develop a "feel" for your saw.
-Your saw is the perfect tool for mitring corners like the one shown in Figure R.
+To best understand how to make the items listed here, we suggest that you try a few simple projects using scrap wood until you develop a "feel" for your saw.

-Sketch 1 in Figure S shows a joint made with the bevel adjustment method.
-The joint shown can be made using either method.

-- · Using bevel adjustment: - The bevel for the two boards is adjusted to $45^\circ$ each, producing a $90^\circ\,\text{corner}.$ - The mitre arm is locked in the zero position and the bevel adjustment is locked at 45°. - The wood is positioned with the broad flat side against the table and the narrow edge against the fence. - Using mitre adjustment: - The same cut can be made by mitring right and left with the broad surface against the fence.
+Your saw is the perfect tool for mitreing corners like the one shown in Figure R. Sketch 1 in Figure R shows a joint made by using the bevel adjustment to bevel the edges of the two boards at 45° each to produce a 90° corner.
+For this joint the mitre arm was locked in the zero position and the bevel adjustment was locked at 45°.
+The wood was positioned with the broad flat side against the table and the narrow edge against the fence.
+The cut could also be made by mitreing right and left with the broad surface against the fence.

-Cutting Trim Molding and Other Frames (Fig. S)
+Cutting Trim Molding and Other Frames (Fig. R)

-Sketch 2 in Figure S shows a joint made by setting the mitre arm at 45° to mitre the two boards to form a 90° corner.
+Sketch 2 in Figure R shows a joint made by setting the mitre arm at 45° to mitre the two boards to form a 90° corner.
 To make this type of joint, set the bevel adjustment to zero and the mitre arm to 45°.
 Once again, position the wood with the broad flat side on the table and the narrow edge against the fence.

-The two sketches in Figure S are for four-sided objects only.
+The two sketches in Figure R are for four-sided objects only.

 As the number of sides changes, so do the mitre and bevel angles.
-The chart below gives the proper angles for a variety of shapes, assuming that all sides are of equal length.
+The chart below gives the proper angles for a variety of shapes.

+- EXAMPLES -

-NUMBER OF SIDES MITRE OR BEVEL ANGLE
+NUMBER OF SIDES Mitre OR BEVEL ANGLE

 4 45°

 5 36°

 6 30°

 7 25.7°

 8 22.5°

 9 20°

 10 18°

+The chart assumes that all sides are of equal length.
 For a shape that is not shown in the chart, use the following formula: 180° divided by the number of sides equals the mitre (if the material is cut vertically) or bevel angle (if the material is cut laying flat).

-Cutting Compound Mitres (Fig. T)
+Cutting Compound Mitres (Fig. S)